|

 In deciding what fits where, we try to look at the Doctor’s life in the sort of way that a historian or a biographer might.
 A surprisingly large amount of the source material fits together effortlessly, but (and it’s a big ‘but’) some of it is conflicting.
 With very few exceptions (such as The Curse of Fatal Death and Death Comes to Time, which were never intended to form part of mainstream continuity) we have made no judgement calls whatsoever as to what is ‘canon’ and what is apocryphal.
 Most full-length Doctor Who stories are included here in some shape or form, and it’s up to you whether you think that they ‘count’ or not.
 Short stories generally aren’t covered simply because it would be a logistical nightmare for us to include them, and besides, there’s enough full-length Who out there to keep us all busy enough!

 Naturally, we did have to wield a fair bit of discretion in deciding which story fits where, and not everybody is going to agree with our thinking.
 Generally we try to adhere to the placements suggested by authors or in a story’s blurb, but given the sheer wealth of stories out there, this isn’t always possible if we want things to fit.
-In respect of stories that don’t have an immediately obvious placement, our working out is shown in our ‘Continuity Corners’ (which can be found at the bottom of the relevant pages), which we also use to detail any continuity titbits that we feel may be of interest to readers.
+In respect of stories that dont have an immediately obvious placement, our working out is shown in our ‘Continuity Corners’ (which can be found at the bottom of the relevant pages), which we also use to detail any continuity titbits that we feel may be of interest to readers.

 Now we’re not for a moment contending that the Doctor’s life makes perfect sense; he’s a time traveller for heaven’s sake.
 Discontinuity comes with the territory, as those tuning into the current Matt Smith series will no doubt be disco-vering.
 All the same, it should at least be noted that over the years Doctor Who fans (and indeed Doctor Who writers) have put forward some compelling theories to explain away the discontinuities in the series.

-ADRIC I read about something that has just happened… The next page says it didn’t happen at all… Over the page says it did happen, but ‘many years ago’!
+Over the page says it did happen, but ‘many years ago’!

 THE DOCTOR Ah yeah… Well, I suppose it is a bit above your head.
-Mind you, they did say I had a very sophisticated prose style. – The Keeper of Traken by Johnny Byrne

 In the Big Finish audio drama Zagreus, for instance, it is posited that there are an infinite number of quantum realities out there, each with their own unique version of the Doctor, and so anything that doesn’t quite fit with the established canon can be pigeon-holed as having happened to a ‘parallel’ Doctor.
 We’re not fans of this theory, principally because “a man is the sum of his memories.
 A Time Lord even more so”, and having those memories carved up across quanta seems to dilute the essence of the character.
 However, this theory is useful in explaining away ‘nth Doctor’ stories like Scream of the Shalka and the two Peter Cushing Dalek movies, which are almost universally considered to have taken place in alternative quantum realities.

 Others blame any inconsistencies on the Time Wars and the Doctor’s a-linear lifestyle.
 Each and every one of the Doctor’s actions affects the future – the future, at least, in relation to when he is when he acts.
 This is probably why the Time Lords had Laws to prevent them from meddling in their own past - too many headaches!
-And don’t even get me started on the ramifications of Faction Paradox and their anarchic meddling.
+And don’t even get me started on the ramifications of Faction Paradox and their biodata meddling.
 Trust Doctor Who to take something like discontinuity and actually forge a fascinating story arc out of it!

 The reviews themselves aren’t high-brow critiques, nor are they the detached and sensationalist summaries that you’ll read in the papers – they’re written by fans and for fans; from an enthusiastic, passionate, and more often than not shamelessly-biased point of view, hence our cheesy tagline…